- Oops!Something went wrong.Please try again later.

 While calculating estimates for a company's future earnings, analysts often consider to what extent it has been able to match past consensus estimates.
 So, it's worth taking a look at the surprise history for gauging its influence on the upcoming number.

-For the last reported quarter, it was expected that Apollo Commerical Finance would post earnings of $0.35 per share when it actually produced earnings of $0.39, delivering a surprise of +11.43%.
+For the last reported quarter, it was expected that Apollo Commerical Finance would post earnings of $0.47 per share when it actually produced earnings of $0.47, delivering no surprise.

 An earnings beat or miss may not be the sole basis for a stock moving higher or lower.
 Many stocks end up losing ground despite an earnings beat due to other factors that disappoint investors.
 Similarly, unforeseen catalysts help a number of stocks gain despite an earnings miss.